 According to a claim which has been shared online, the Bhagavad Gita has been made compulsory in schools in the Netherlands from grade 5.

 In fact, this claim has circulated on social media platforms for some years now, mostly on Twitter and Facebook.
-The posts below are from 2016.
+The post below is from 2016.

 Bhagavad Gita classes made compulsory for Dutch students from Grade 5- The Netherlands Law In India- a communal book pic.twitter.com/E8YemrdOun